tinitiateprime/python/python-object-oriented-programming/oop-inheritance/oop_inheritance.md

 # Calling methods from different parent classes from child class object
 gcObj.Parent1Function()
 gcObj.Parent2Function()

-# Output: This is a message from the Parent_1.Parent1Function
+# OUTPUT: This is a message from the Parent_1.Parent1Function
 #         This is a message from the Parent_2.Parent2Function
 ```